Data Migration

 To migrate the data of your tables, you must have your S3 bucket in the same region as your Redshift cluster.
 Data migration with S3 buckets in regions other than the provided Redshift clusters will be added in the future.

-SnowConvert migrates the data of your Redshift tables by unloading it to PARQUET files in an S3 bucket that you must provide.
-After the files are created, the application will copy the data directly from those files to the tables deployed in Snowflake.
+SnowConvert for Redshift migrates the data of your Redshift tables by unloading it to Parquet files in an S3 bucket that you must provide.
+After the files are created, the application will copy the data directly from those files to the tables deployed in Snowflake using an external stage that must be created before executing the data migration process.

-Have an S3 bucket in AWS in the same region as your Redshift cluster.
+Have an S3 bucket in AWS in the same region as your Redshift cluster or Redshift Serverless instances.

-Be connected to the Redshift cluster and the Snowflake account where the DDL code was deployed.
+Be connected to the Redshift instance and the Snowflake account where the DDL code was deployed.

-Click on Set S3 Bucket Settings to add the following information:
+Click on Set Data Migration Settings to add the following information:

-IAM Role ARN to unload data from the tables into PARQUET files in the S3 bucket URL you provided.
+The IAM Role ARN that will be used to unload data from the tables into Parquet files in the S3 bucket URL of your external stage.

 Select the tables for which you want to have their data migrated to Snowflake.

-Click on Migrate Data, this will start the data migration process by unloading the data into the S3 bucket and then copying the data from those files to the target tables in Snowflake.
+Click on Migrate Data, which will start the data migration process by unloading the data into the S3 bucket and then copying the data from those files to the target tables in Snowflake.

-The data migration column will be updated indicating if each table had their data migrated successfully or not.
+The data migration column will be updated, indicating if each table had its data migrated successfully or not.

 This page validates the number of rows moved from the source tables to the target tables.